hardwarebob/kodi-frigate/README.md

 ## Installation

-### From ZIP File
+### From GitHub Release (Recommended)

-1. Download the latest release ZIP file
+1. Download the latest release ZIP file from [GitHub Releases](https://github.com/hardwarebob/kodi-frigate/releases/latest)
+   - Direct link to v4.0.0: [service.kodi.frigate-4.0.0.zip](https://github.com/hardwarebob/kodi-frigate/releases/tag/v4.0.0)
 2. In Kodi, go to **Settings → Add-ons → Install from zip file**
 3. Navigate to the downloaded ZIP and select it
 4. Wait for the installation confirmation